 My family history includes, like most peoples’ history, twists and turns and coincidences that sometimes defy belief.
-In the 1970’s, my family and I were living in Geneva, Switzerland, when we had a visit from the ‘Mormons’ doing their proselytizing door to door.
+In the 1970s, my family and I were living in Geneva, Switzerland, when we had a visit from the ‘Mormons’ doing their proselytizing door to door.
 Because we were in a non-English speaking environment and they were from the USA, we invited them in.
 Over the course of a few months, we became great friends and we decided to explore the church’s history with them.

 One day, whilst talking to them, they mentioned Salt Lake City as the ‘Zion’ of the church, and how the early Pioneers who had left their homes and families to trek across the US to get to Salt Lake City, Utah.
-That name Salt Lake City, brought back a memory.
+That name Salt Lake City brought back a memory.
 When I was 11 years old, I lived with my Grandparents for a few years and my Grandfather used to ask me to go to the post office to post his letter to a Salt Lake City address.
-I remember it so well, because in the 1950’s Air Mail letters were treated differently from normal mail, and I had to have this important missive weighed and stamped before it could be posted, so it made quite an impression.
+I remember it so well because in the 1950s Air Mail letters were treated differently from normal mail, and I had to have this important missive weighed and stamped before it could be posted, so it made quite an impression.
 I remember thinking ‘where was Salt Lake City, and why and who was my Grandfather writing too?
-Of course by the time I arrived home again, the questions were forgotten.
+Of course, by the time I arrived home again, the questions were forgotten.

-He replied that ‘Well, you know the Americans, they are always doing their genealogy and one day, I received this letter from a lady, telling me I was related to her, I was a distant third cousin’ I questioned him further and he said they had corresponded for a number of years, and at one point, she had sent him a ‘Family Tree’ all handwritten of course and started in 1717 to my grandfather’s day.
-I was very excited by this and asked him, if, when we next came home could I see the ‘family Tree and read the letters.
+He replied that ‘Well, you know the Americans, they are always doing their genealogy and one day, I received this letter from a lady, telling me I was related to her, I was a distant third cousin’ I questioned him further and he said they had corresponded for a number of years, and at one point, she had sent him a ‘Family Tree’ all handwritten then, of course and started in 1717 to my grandfather’s day.
+I was very excited by this and asked him, if, when we next came home could I see the ‘Family Tree and read the letters.
 He replied that I could have the letters and the Family Tree, he had no further use for them, and he would post them to me.

 Starting Family Genealogy